lucas-f0ster/dbbb/README.md

 her be.
 -
 -
---Have group lunches where we don't talk about code & can relax --Basics, eat, don't just survive on coffee, get outside, move your body, rest your mind.
+-	-Have group lunches where we don't talk about code & can relax
+-	-Basics, eat, don't just survive on coffee, get outside, move your body, rest your mind.
 -
 -
 -
 ## Stress Profiles
 -
--Morning check ins will help everyone to know if anyone is coming in to the day stressed or low capacity.
+-	-Morning check ins will help everyone to know if anyone is coming in to the day stressed or low capacity.
 The general agreement is that everyone manages themselves and remains self aware to know when stress is coming on.
 Communication will be important so everyone can look at this stress profile and know better how to manage it.
 -
 -
 --Harriet
---Becomes distant and irritable, will put on headphones to block others out and focus --Might need a code through with someone or just some outside time.
+-	-Becomes distant and irritable, will put on headphones to block others out and focus
+-	-Might need a code through with someone or just some outside time.
 -
 --Ricki-Jane
---Looks ike silence and non communication
+-	-Looks ike silence and non communication
---Gets more upset than stressed, and will need others to speak kindly to her.
+-	-Gets more upset than stressed, and will need others to speak kindly to her.
 -
 --Edwyn
---Will grunt and swear instead of being verbose --Doesn't like too many check ins when he's becoming stressed, likes to be gently called out in order to manage his own stress
+-	-Will grunt and swear instead of being verbose
+-	-Doesn't like too many check ins when he's becoming stressed, likes to be gently called out in order to manage his own stress
 -
 --Taine
---Looks like he's visibly less chill than usual, becomes agitated --Will swear at his computer, gets frustrated
+-	-Looks like he's visibly less chill than usual, becomes agitated
+-	-Will swear at his computer, gets frustrated
 -
 --Ben
---Will be loud or swearing
+-	-Will be loud or swearing
---Would like Edwyn to calm him down, if he's not there, act normally and leave him to do his thing
+-	-Would like Edwyn to calm him down, if he's not there, act normally and leave him to do his thing
 -
 --Sam
---Hard for him to know when he's stressed, looks like becoming diinterested in tasks --Needs a walk outside
+-	-Hard for him to know when he's stressed, looks like becoming diinterested in tasks
+-	-Needs a walk outside
 -
 --Lucas
---Distant, non communicative, and 'decrease in unasked for and vaguely funny comments' --Needs direction or structure, a clear idea of immediate and next tasks -
+-	-Distant, non communicative, and 'decrease in unasked for and vaguely funny comments'
+-	-Needs direction or structure, a clear idea of immediate and next tasks -